jlgerber/cpp_happy_fun_time/session_05/session05.md

 After coding up this specialization, you should notice that the max call with Employee will provide a different result, based on alphanumeric sorting of the names.

 ## Variadic Templates

-TODO
+Ok.
+I could make your heads explode.
+But I wont.
+We can talk about this later.

 ## Meta Programming

 I am not going too deep here, but you can have a whole lot of fun with templates.
 The whole Standard Template Library is written as templates, and much of boost is as well.